Projects

 I used this information to put forward some ideas I could implement for future hires, to give them an even better experience, helping them integrate quicker into our culture, and get up to speed faster in their roles.

-An example was a 1-week check-in with myself (now that there was someone in a dedicated HR role), as well as a mid-point check-in during their probation, alongside checking in with their manager, to make sure expectations were being met, and they were fulfilled so far in their role.
+An example was a 2-week check-in with myself (now that there was someone in a dedicated HR role), as well as a check-in with their manager during probation, to make sure expectations were being met, and they were fulfilled so far in their role.

 I reviewed and updated a number of policies, including travel, for samdesk, bringing them in line with current business practices and employee expectations.